s1m0nB/apex-plugin-postit-note/README.md

 Download the latest PlugIn SQL File from this repository and import it in your APEX application.

 The region plugin has 3 (optional) attributes defined;
- * note-text - for static text assignement to the note (can include html)
+ * note-text - for static text assignement to the note
  * note-date - displayed in right bottom of note, can also contain author or other information to highlight.
- * note-sql  - instead of static text, provide a sql statement for these two attributes (can't contain html)
+ * note-sql  - instead of static text, provide a sql statement for these two attributes

+The plug-in also utilizes the 'Escape special characters' security attribute.

 ## reference